Chamber music under the Schlern mountain

 All concerts are free of charge and provide open, direct access to chamber music of the highest level.

-Status as of January 2026 – subject to change.
+Status as of March2026 – subject to change.

 logo-digital-qua